-Before you begin a conference call, take some time to research the service and learn its features.
+Before you begin a conference call, take some time to research your conferencing service and learn its features.
 It is a wise idea to go over certain commands and features at the start of a conference call to ensure that everyone on the call can participate.
-Simple things like “mute” may help you throughout a large conference call to eliminate background noise or distractions for others on the line.
-Your system or phone may also allow you to record the phone meeting.
-By recording a conference call, you are able to review the information covered during the meeting at anytime.
-You may also send the transcript to those who were unable to attend so that they can remain informed.
+Simple things like encouraging coworkers to go on “mute” may help you throughout a large conference call to eliminate background noise or distractions for others on the line.
+Your conferencing system or phone may also allow you to record the phone meeting.
+By recording a conference call, you are able to review the information covered during the meeting at anytime rather than having multiple meetings on the same topic.
+Depending on the service, you may also be able to send the call transcript to those who were unable to attend so that they can remain informed.

-Oftentimes it will be obvious who should take charge of the call, usually, this role is filled by the person who organizes the call.
-However, there may be times (such as a collective weekly team call without a manager or “boss” on the line) where the person in charge may not be so obvious.
-Participating in a conference call without a clear leader may cause awkward silences, confusion about the subject matter, and an overall lack of call direction.
-If you feel uncomfortable taking the lead on every team call, feel free to circulate the responsibility with other members of your team.
+Oftentimes it will be obvious who should take charge of a conference call.
+Usually, this role is filled by the person who organizes the call.
+However, there may be times (such as a collective weekly team call without a manager or “boss” on the line) where the person in charge may not be so obvious to participants.
+Participating in a conference call without a clear leader may cause awkward silences, confusion about the subject matter, and an overall lack of call direction and agenda.
+If you feel uncomfortable taking the lead on team calls, feel free to circulate the responsibility with other members of your team.
 Just remember that there should always be an assigned call leader in advance.
 As a manager, this role assignment can be a great technique for teaching management skills and organization to your employees.

-Circulate or discuss an agenda with key talking points before the call begins
+Prepare an agenda with key goals before every call

-Having key points to discuss will help move the meeting along and ensure productivity.
-If you summarize your agenda at the beginning of the meeting you will help everyone else keep on course as well.
+Having key points to discuss and goals you want to accomplish will help move meetings along and ensure productivity.
+If you summarize your agenda at the beginning of the meeting everyone will have a clear direction on what needs to be covered.
+This is also useful to refer back to when the conversation veers off course.
 Often conference calls may be the fastest way to address multiple issues, but the conversation needs to remain focused and on track.
-Referring to a master list of “to-do’s” can seriously impact your productivity.
+Referring to a master list of “to-do’s” can seriously impact your productivity of meetings.

-The quickest way to lose participant focus is to extend your phone meeting longer than is necessary or longer than the scheduled length.
-By keeping the teleconference call short and concise, you will have engaged participants who do not dread your calls.
-Consider only inviting those who are vital to the issue or project being discussed.
-If you limit the number of participants, the time spent discussing each issue will automatically become more time efficient.
+The quickest way to lose participant focus during conference calls is to extend them longer than is necessary or longer than the scheduled length.
+By keeping your teleconference calls short and concise, you will ensure participants stay engaged and that key conversations stay focused.
+Consider only inviting core project members to avoid overcrowding calls.
+If you limit the number of participants, there will be time spent discussing each issue, thus making meetings more efficient.

-Just like a regular workplace, some employees or clients are really good at making their voices heard.
-However, there are also valuable opinions that can go unheard if some participants are not invited into the conversation.
-Use your agenda to indicate when people will be needed to present their opinion.
+Just like a regular workplace, some employees or clients are great at making their voices heard.
+However, there are also valuable opinions that can go unheard if the meeting leader monopolizes the discussion and doesn’t leave room for participant questions or comments.
+Be sure to leave room after each topic is discussed and at the end of meetings to allow participants to comment or ask questions.
+Additionally, prior to meetings, discuss which topics will be discussed by which participants and use your agenda to indicate when in the meeting this will occur.
 This will also avoid the traditionally chaotic “any last comments” conversation at the end of the conference call.

 Summarize the call and follow up with assigned actionables

 A quick summary or overview of topics discussed, solutions, decisions, and issues that must be explored further should be circulated amongst those who participated in the call.
 Create responsibility by assigning tasks that were discussed on the call or by asking for a follow up with a firm date attached.
-The follow-up and actionables are what will make your conference calls “successful”.
-If you began the call with an agenda, then you will already have a template for the summary.
+The follow-up and actionables are what will make your conference calls successful.
+If you began the call with an agenda, then you will know when the meeting can conclude.